nikitabobko/AeroSpace/docs/development.md

 ## Release Build

-**Entry point scripts**

-After you setup signing, you can build the release build:
 - `build-release.sh` - Build release build to `.release` dir
 - `install-release.sh` - Build and install release build to `/Applications/AeroSpace.app` and `~/.bin/aerospace`